Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 21. Mitch Richmond

 In 2014, Richmond was inducted into the Basketball Hall of Fame.
-One year later, Richmond decided to imbue his teachings on young students of the game, taking up a position as assistant coach for the St. John’s Red Storm men’s basketball team.
+One year later, Richmond, who starred at Kansas State as a collegian, decided to imbue his teachings on young students of the game, taking up a position as assistant coach for the St. John’s Red Storm men’s basketball team.

 22. Clyde Drexler